 Jasna Gabric is the mayor of Trbovlje, a former mining town in Slovenia.
 A member of the municipal council since the age of 25, she was the youngest Slovenian mayor when elected.
 Unemployment in her town has fallen by almost half thanks to her role in implementing a successful incubator for start-ups.
 Her effort also focussed on reforming the municipality to make it more efficient and responsive.
 These achievements have received widespread recognition, in particular from the City Mayors Foundation which named her Mayor of Distinction.
 She is seen as a role model for young female politicians.

-Neža is a human rights advocate working at a national and international level.
-Since 2012, she has been the Director of the Peace Institute, a non-profit research body that aims to create and preserve an open society capable of critical thought and based on the principles of equality, human rights, responsibility, solidarity and the rule of law.
-Her work at the institute includes lecturing, legal analysis, project management and research.
-Neža is a member of several legal expert networks advocating for anti-discrimination, social inclusion and the promotion of better representation of immigrants.
-She was voted as one of the ten most influential lawyers in Slovenia in 2016.
+Neža Kogovšek Šalamon is a human rights advocate with experience at the national and international levels.
+She is the former director of the Peace Institute, a non-profit research body that aims to create and preserve an open society based on the principles of equality, human rights, responsibility, solidarity and the rule of law.
+Her work at the institute included legal research, advocacy and teaching, and her fields of research interests spanned from international law and fundamental rights, to asylum and migration law.
+Neža currently serves as a member of the European Commission against Racism and Intolerance (ECRI), as well as the European Network of Legal Experts in the Non-Discrimination Field, the European Commission on Sexual Orientation Law (ESCOL) and the Odysseus Academic Network, among others.
+She is also a member of several legal expert networks, which advocate for anti-discrimination, social inclusion and better representation of immigrants.

 Boštjan is a journalist, author and playwright.
 He is currently a foreign correspondent with Slovenia’s largest daily newspaper, DELO.
 He has also written for major international media outlets including The New York Times, BBC World, POLITICO and the Atlantic Post.
 An experienced war reporter, Boštjan has covered major events ranging from conflicts in Afghanistan and the Democratic Republic of Congo to natural disasters in Southeast Asia.
 He has so far published three books including 21st Century Conflicts: Remnants of War(s) in 2012, which was a national best-seller in his native Slovenia and was also published in the US.